RotherOSS/doc-otobo-installation/content/installation-docker.rst

    docker_admin>docker start otobo_daemon_1

-Upgrading to a new patchlevel release
+Upgrading to a new patch level release
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First make sure that in *.env* the images have the tag `latest` or the wanted version.